galdor/erl-mhttp/doc/handbook.md

 - `tcp_options`: a list of `gen_tcp` listen options to apply.
 - `nb_acceptors`: the number of connection acceptor processes to start (default: 5).
+- `unavailable_service_handler`: the handler called when the server is not available, for example before it has been assigned a router.
+The default handler sends a HTTP 503 plain text response.
+- `error_handler`: the error handler called when an error is signaled during execution of the original route handler.
+The default handler sends a HTTP 500 plain text response containing information about the request received and the error which was signaled.

 ## Configuration
 Servers are created by `mhttp_server_sup` supervisor based on the